USAT Brigadier General M. G. Zalinski

 USAT Brigadier General M. G. Zalinski was a U.S. Army transport ship that served in World War II.
 It sank in 1946 in the Grenville Channel in British Columbia's Inside Passage.

-The crew were rescued by a tug boat and the SS Catala passenger steamer, but the cargo of bombs and oil went down with the ship.
+The crew were rescued by a tug boat and the SS Catala passenger steamer, but the cargo of army supplies, including some bombs, and her heavy fuel oil went down with the ship.

 Ship history

 The ship was built as the Lake Frohna (hull number 765) at the American Ship Building Company in Lorain, Ohio as a cargo vessel for the United States Shipping Board, and was delivered in June 1919.
 In 1924, she was sold to the Ace Steamship Company and renamed Ace.
 She changed hands again in 1930, being sold to the Terminals & Transportation Corporation of Duluth.
 Finally, in 1941, she became the Brigadier General M. G. Zalinski in the employ of the U.S. War Department.

 Sinking

 On 26 September 1946 the Zalinski was en route from Seattle to Whittier, Alaska, with a cargo of army supplies when she ran into the rocks of Pitt Island in the Grenville Channel, 55 miles south of Prince Rupert.
 The ship sank within twenty minutes, while her crew of 48 were rescued by the tug Sally N and the passenger steamer SS Catala.
 According to a report in The Vancouver Sun of 30 September 1946, at the time of her sinking she was transporting a cargo of at least twelve 500 lb bombs, large amounts of .30 and .50 caliber ammunition, at least 700 tonnes of bunker oil, and truck axles with army type tires.